Half Persian 3-in-1, AR 6.35 1/2" @ 2.0mm, 3/8" @ 1.5mm, 1/4" @ 1.0mm

 It'd be interesting to see a Jens Pind Linkage JPL99.
 Using 3mm wire, the estimated 98-ish

 AR jump rings would be just under 12" diameter.
-To be comfortably stable and show it
+Figure 600 links.

 0.999 fine silver or 170 of 24k gold, standing as tall as a person.